raygesualdo/raygesualdo.com/content/posts/lessons-learned-my-first-time-travelling-to-speak-at-a-conference/index.md

 **Look for hotel alternatives**

 I'm a big fan of AirBnB.
 I know some who have had bad experiences, but mine have always been stellar.
-Check to see if AirBnB (or other simlar services) have any available options near your conference venue.
+Check to see if AirBnB (or other similar services) have any available options near your conference venue.
 You may be surprised by what you find.
 I used AirBnB and was able to book a full apartment for less than a hotel room.

 **Stay close to the venue**